 I help bring clarity

-Through speaking, writing, and consulting, I simplify topics that feel complex, ranging from consciousness and spirituality to science and healthcare.
+Through speaking, writing, and advisory services, I simplify topics that feel complex, ranging from consciousness and spirituality to science and healthcare.

 I’m a Board-Certified, practicing Emergency Physician with a Master's degree in Management.
 As a child, I was surrounded by the teachings of Advaita Vedanta (the philosophy of non-duality).
 I began to see that life could be lived from two perspectives—as a character in a story, and as something beyond all stories.
 My journey and work has been to clarify and integrate these perspectives.

 Looking at the world anew can reveal unseen aspects of who we are.
 The result?
 We experience ourselves and our world more clearly, fully, and intimately.

 "You won't find this information in any medical school texts or lecture room, but therein lies the problem.
 As a physician myself, I often felt like something was amiss from my training, something hard to describe...
 This book offers hope that a new healthcare system that prioritizes wellness and well-being alongside our current disease-care system will rejuvenate the malaise that I believe is troubling our current system.
 Dr. Kumar offers specific suggestions on how to get there."

 "Dr. Kumar should be in charge of improving the health care system in the US.
 He understands the gaps in our current doctor patient relationships."